 As the group of men gathered in the pasture tried to decide what to do next, smoke began to rise from the town.
 The British troops had begun to burn what meager martial supplies they had found and the spreading flames had caught the town house on fire.
 The sight of smoke created a stir among the men waiting above the bridge in the musterfield.
 Lt.
 Hosmer barked, “Will you let them burn the town down?”

 The men at that point had a grave decision to make.
 Did they let the town burn, or march and fight against their own king’s army?
 They chose to march in defense of the town, a war began, and a country was born.

 The flints pictured here are now a poignant reminder of the men who stood in the musterfield that fateful morning, and the decision they made which still resonates to this day.

-The flints will be part of a special exhibition, The Shot Heard Round the World: April 19, 1775, which will be on view at the Concord Museum from April through September 2014.
-Curator David Wood and I have been working together on the research for this exhibit.
+The flints are part of a special exhibition, The Shot Heard Round the World: April 19, 1775, which is on view at the Concord Museum through September 2014.
+Curator David Wood and I worked together on the research for this exhibit.
 I hope you’ll be able to attend.

 Originally published April 16, 2013.
 Revised and updated July 8, 2014.